oasis-tcs/openc2-jadn/outline.md

 ### 4.2 CBOR Serialization

-When using Concise Binary Object Representation [CBOR] serialization, instances of JADN datatypes are serialized using the following  types.
-CBOR type #x.y = Major type x, Additional information y.
+The following serialization rules are used to represent JADN data types in Concise Binary Object Representation [CBOR] format, where CBOR type #x.y = Major type x, Additional information y.

-* Serialization options (e.g., /x) on Binary and Array types do not affect serialized values.
+* Serialization options (e.g., /x) do not affect serialized values.
 * The .ID suffix on Choice, Enumerated and Map types does not affect serialized values.

-Names for CBOR types are as shown in Concise Data Definition Language [CDDL].
-For structure types, arrays and maps are the only two representation formats, but they are used to specify five distinguishable styles of composition:
-* **vector**, an array of elements that have the same semantics.
-* **array**, an array of elements that have different positionally-defined semantics, as detailed in the structure definition.
-* **table**, a map from a domain of keys to a domain of values that have the same semantics.
-* **struct**, a map from a domain of keys as defined by the specification to a domain of values that have semantics bound to the key.
-* **record**, an ordered map from keys that have positions to values that have positionally-defined semantics, as detailed in the structure definition.
+CBOR type names from Concise Data Definition Language [CDDL] are shown here for reference.

 | JADN Type | CBOR Serialization Requirement |
 | :--- | :--- |